Main content

 Course Overview

 The Language of the Law: Concepts and Insights boot camp is an optional program that offers incoming first-year students an introduction to the fundamentals of legal information.
 The course introduces students to the four types of law that govern our democratic society (constitutional law, statutory law, regulatory law and case law) and helps them begin to understand how they intersect and overlap with each other in application, creating a strong foundation students will benefit from throughout their law school career.
-The course will address five topics:
+The course will address six topics:

 1. Structure of Legal Information